ash-project/ash_json_api/documentation/dsls/DSL-AshJsonApi.Domain.md

 ```

-A GET route to read the related resources of a relationship
+A GET route to read the related resources of a relationship.

+The `:action` argument is the read action used to fetch the source
+record.
+The action used to load the relationship itself is configured
+on the relationship (e.g. `has_many :comments, Comment, read_action: :foo`).